The panic buying of December 2012 is a reminder to preppers / survivalist, if you do not have it before SHTF, you are not going to find it afterwards.

-For well over a year I had been sitting on the fence on buying a new AR.
+For well over a year I had been sitting on the fence on getting a new AR.
 Then came the Connecticut school shooting and renewed calls for banning so called “assault rifles.”
 At the time it seemed the crazy politicians finally had the fuel they needed to drive some form of gun control through congress.

 Congress was out for the holidays, so its doubtful anything could be done until January.
 The president had the financial cliff to deal with, which means gun control was going to be on the back burner for a few weeks.